PRIMARY PATHWAY: MRI

 GET STARTED ON YOUR CREDENTIAL

-Just as for your first ARRT credential, you’ll have to fulfill requirements in education, ethics, and examination before you obtain a credential in Magnetic Resonance Imaging using the primary pathway.
+Just as for your first ARRT credential, you’ll have to fulfill requirements in education, ethics, and examination before you obtain an MRI credential using the primary pathway.

 After looking over the requirements, review these important documents: